ibm-cloud-docs/containers/cs_plan_workers.md

 ## Available hardware for worker nodes
 {: #shared_dedicated_node}

-When you create a standard cluster in {{site.data.keyword.cloud_notm}}, you choose whether your worker pools consists of worker nodes that are either physical machines (bare metal) or virtual machines that run on physical hardware.
+When you create a standard cluster in {{site.data.keyword.cloud_notm}}, you can choose whether your worker pools consists of worker nodes that are either physical machines (bare metal) or virtual machines that run on physical hardware.
 You also select the worker node flavor, or combination of memory, CPU, and other machine specifications such as disk storage.
 {:shortdesc}

 <img src="images/cs_clusters_hardware.png" width="700" alt="Hardware options for worker nodes in a standard cluster" style="width:700px; border-style: none"/>